First post, by Joseph_Joestar

-Samsung SyncMaster 795MB 17" CRT monitor
+- Samsung SyncMaster 795MB 17" CRT monitor

 I built this rig from scratch as a side project, using parts that I have acquired here and there.
 Amusingly, the finished system ended up resembling the first PC that I ever owned, although slightly upgraded.
 The intended purpose of this machine is to play DOS games released between 1990 and 1997 at the correct speeds with the help of slowdown utilities.
-It can also run some of the early Win9x Glide games which work best on a Voodoo1.
+Additionally, it allows me to run early Glide games without any compatibility issues, as they tend work best on a Voodoo1.
 Lastly, I may occasionally play a few less demanding Win9x titles like Fallout 1 and Diablo 1 on this rig as well.

 This Pentium MMX 166 CPU has enough power to comfortably run most DOS games.
-It does struggle with running late 3D SVGA titles like Quake and Tomb Raider using software rendering, but that's ok since I can run them in 3D accelerated mode thanks to the Voodoo card.
-I have a different, much more powerful system which can properly handle software rendering in those titles.
+It does struggle with late 3D SVGA titles like Quake and Tomb Raider when using software rendering, but that's ok since I can play them in 3D accelerated mode thanks to the Voodoo card.
+I have a different, much more powerful system which can properly handle software rendering in such games.